 Marketing is fundamental to promote products or services, and to create credibility

-Try to make your company visible to tourists, create different strategies according to tourists and what interests your target based on what has been said above.
+Try to make your company visible to tourists, create different strategies according to tourists, and what interests your target based on what has been said above.

-For example, the new middle class want to experience the daily lives of people in the countries that they visit and have adventures.
+For example, the new middle class wants to experience the daily lives of people in the countries that they visit and have adventures.
 They also like to visit historical and heritage sites as a part of a process of reflecting on their own cultural way of living.

 The choice of social media platforms and e-commerce platforms also depends on your target consumer.